Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Search for general simulation setup and convergence criteria

 The first criterion ensured us that, for a given concentration, the box will be large enough so that all A-clusters have at least one B-type partner for a potential reaction.
-Another criterion is needed on the extend of the reactions sampling so that most of this type of reactions have a chance to occur.
-This criterion on the convergence of the CSS estimates is that starting from one initial random configuration of mobiles, the sampling of reactions should be extended enough to have at least as much absorptions recorded as the total number of mobiles.
-This is because absorption rates should reflects all contributions to the reaction probabilities: on one hand reactions occurring by very fast 1D interactions of defects which are very close but rare according to the random distribution of initial distances and, on the other hand, contributions from the vast majority of slow (due to the inefficient 1D-sampling of space) non-colinear 1D-1D reactions.
-Stopping the run before having significant chances that all mobiles had at least one interaction, and restarting it with another initial random configuration of defect would result in sampling only the fast reactions and thus over-estimating the CSS.
-A direct consequence is that it limits the use of naive parallelization \cite{Note4} for the longest calculation: each run must be continued until most defects of both type have reacted.
-This point is also very important and if it is overlooked it can be a major source of inaccuracy of CSS estimations: the CSS may vary by several orders of magnitudes going from fast components to its slowest ones.
+Another criterion is needed on the extent of the sampling so that most of A and B-clusters have at least one heterotypic reaction.
+To simplify this condition this quite demanding condition, the sampling of reactions should be extended enough to have at least as many absorptions recorded as the total number of mobiles.
+This is because absorption rates should reflect all contributions to the reaction probabilities: on one hand, rare reactions occurring by very fast 1D collision of clusters which randomly happen to be initially placed very close to each other, and, on the other hand, contributions from the vast majority of slow (due to the inefficient 1D-sampling of space) non-collinear 1D-1D reactions.
+Stopping the run before having significant chances that all mobiles had at least one interaction, and restarting it with another initial random configuration of defect would result in sampling only the fast reactions and thus considerably overestimating the CSS.
+A direct consequence is that it limits the use of "naive parallelisation" \cite{Note4} for the longest calculation: each run must be continued until most clusters of both types have reacted.
+This point is also very important and if it is overlooked it can be a major source of inaccuracy in CSS estimations: the CSS may vary by several orders of magnitudes going from fast components to its slowest ones.